jacquelynchow/MLHLocalHackDay2019/README.md

 # MLHLocalHackDay2019 - BudgeLit

 (Note: Files in this repo were transferred from our Swarthmore Github accounts to personal non-Swarthmore affiliated Github accounts)
+(Second note: newer version of this project (continued by Jacquelyn and Alice) at https://github.com/aliceshuang3/meal_plan_grapher)
 Developers: Rebecca Lin, Sarah Chang, Alice Huang, Jacquelyn Chow

 Project Description: